pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 ## Setup environment

-The tool we will use is based on Python.
-For this workshop we offer 2 approaches, if you are familiar with python or are interested to learn more about it, you can setup a conda or python virtual environment and run the scripts in that environment.
-Else, we recommend to run the python tools in docker containers.
+The tools we will use are based on Python.
+For this workshop we offer 2 approaches:

+- If you are familiar with python or are interested to learn more about it, you can setup a conda or python virtual environment and run the scripts in that environment.
+- Else, we recommend to run the python tools in docker containers.

 Each of the exercises indicates an option to run the Python script directly, or from a container.

 ### Conda

-It has some specific dependencies which are best installed via [Conda](https://conda.io).
+The tools have some specific dependencies which are best installed via [Conda](https://conda.io).
 Conda creates for each project a virtual environment, so any activity will not interfere with the base environment of your machine.
 Conda manages both the python libraries as well as any other dependencies, such as GDAL.

-If you don't use Conda yet, consider to install [mamba](https://mamba.readthedocs.io/en/latest/), a lighter alternative to conda.
+If you don't use Conda yet, consider to install [mamba](https://mamba.readthedocs.io/en/latest/), a lighter alternative to Conda.
 Or alternatively run the scripts in a python [virtual environment](https://docs.python.org/3/library/venv.html).

-Now start a commandline or powershell with mamba enabled (or add mamba to your PATH).
+Start a commandline or powershell with mamba enabled (or add mamba to your PATH).
 On windows look for the `Mamba prompt` in start menu.
 First we will navigate to the folder in which we unzipped the sample data repository.
 Make sure you are not in the `data` directory but one above.

 ```bash
 cd {path-where-you-unzipped-zipfile}